-7.4 C

 Another tip that you will need to follow is that you must avoid being tempted to drink lesser water.
 This is because you will not want to feel the pain of urinating regularly.
 In drinking a lot of water, you will aid the antibiotics that you take, in flushing out the bacteria accumulated in your urinary tract.
 It is also extremely helpful if you drink juices and liquids that have vitamin C. You must also be very aware of what you are allergic to.
 If you take medications that you are allergic to, you may develop more complications.
 This is why consulting your doctor should always be your first move.

-Also Read Surprising Benefits of Pickle Juice
+Also Read Incredible Health Benefits of Rutabaga

 Other facts about urinary tract infection that you should know: